geerlingguy/ai-benchmarks/README.md

 ## Further Reading

-This script is just a quick way of comparing _one aspect_ of generative AI performance.
-There are _many other_ aspects that are as important (or more important) this script does _not_ cover.
+These benchmarks are in no way comprehensive, and I normally only compare _one aspect_ of generative AI performance—inference tokens per second.
+There are _many other_ aspects that are as important (or more important) my benchmarking does _not_ cover, though sometimes I get deeper into the weeds in individual issues.

-See [All about Timing: A quick look at metrics for LLM serving](https://isaac-chung.github.io/blog/llm-serving) for a good overview of other metrics you may want to compare when running Ollama.
+See [All about Timing: A quick look at metrics for LLM serving](https://isaac-chung.github.io/blog/llm-serving) for a good overview of other metrics you may want to compare.

 ## Author

-This benchmark is based on the upstream project [tabletuser-blogspot/ollama-benchmark](https://github.com/tabletuser-blogspot/ollama-benchmark), and is maintained by Jeff Geerling.
+This benchmark was originally based on the upstream project [tabletuser-blogspot/ollama-benchmark](https://github.com/tabletuser-blogspot/ollama-benchmark), and is maintained by Jeff Geerling.